Cactoidal/FiniteField/README.md

 Randomness is sourced from Chainlink VRF, which is used for drawing cards, and for determining the game objective at the moment the game begins.

-Secrecy is achieved by mixing the Chainlink VRF seed with seeds from an allowed set, preventing players from knowing exactly which hand an opponent possesses, only that there is a range of possible hands.
+Secrecy is achieved by mixing the Chainlink VRF seed with a seed secretly picked from an allowed set, preventing players from knowing exactly which hand an opponent possesses, only that there is a range of possible hands.
 Because players cannot control the Chainlink VRF value, and cannot know beforehand how the game will be scored, the advantage of deliberate hand selection is minimized.

-Zero knowledge proofs enforce the correctness of a card draw, without revealing which seed the player selected.
+Zero knowledge proofs enforce the correctness of a card draw, without revealing which seed the player secretly selected.

 Chainlink VRF seeds are requested in three places, with three different execution paths: